 We do not directly employ any of the persons responsible for the management and operations of our businesses.
-These functions are performed by employees of EPCO pursuant to an administrative services agreement (see Note 12).
+These functions are performed by employees of EPCO pursuant to an administrative services agreement to which we are a party, together with several of our affiliates (see Note 12).
 Certain key employees of EPCO who perform services on our behalf participate in long-term incentive compensation plans managed by EPCO.
 The compensation expense we recorded in connection with such awards was immaterial to our consolidated financial position, results of operations and cash flows for all periods presented in this quarterly report on Form 10-Q.